-NURS 6310 - Family Nurse Practitioner I: Intro to the Role (3)
+NURS 6310 - APRN, Introduction to the Role (3)

-The focus of this course is on the role of the Family Nurse Practitioner in health promotion, disease management and diagnosis for populations across the lifespan.
-Concepts from the foundational core are used to identify the competencies necessary for advanced nursing practice in the promotion of health and prevention of illness.
-Emphasis is placed on the development and assumption of the role of the Family Nurse Practitioner, including practice management, as a member of the interdisciplinary health care team.
-2 (3) This course must be taken as a prerequisite or co-requisite with 6311 and 6314.
-Prerequisites: NURS 6337, 6338, and 6341.
+The focus of this course is on the role of the advanced practice nurse in health promotion, diagnosis and disease management, populations across the lifespan.
+Concepts from the foundational core are used to identify the competencies necessary for advanced nursing practice to improve patient outcomes.
+Emphasis is placed on the development and assumption of the role of the advanced practitioner as a member of the interdisciplinary health care team.